StephenC-ahh/StephenC-ahh/README.md

 - 👋 Hi, I’m @StephenC-ahh - Stephen Coatsworth
-- 👀 I’m interested in upskilling in DevOps to transition my career into a more technical path
+- 👀 I’m interested in upskilling in DevOps to transition my career onto a more technical path
 - 🌱 I’m currently learning Linux, Ruby and Python
 - 💞️ I’m looking to collaborate on beginner projects who don't mind a bit of hand holding
 - 📫 How to reach me ...